 The link below leads to the diocesan website and Bishop Joensen's communication about the virus and a lot of other information.

 Holy Mary, Comfort of Sick.
 Pray for Us.

-~ St. Mary’s Church is open for private prayer Monday - Friday 8am to 8pm and from 10am to 8pm Saturday & Sunday.
+~ St. Mary’s Church is open for private prayer.

-~ If it is necessary for you to come to the parish office, please contact Fr.
+~ If you need to come to the parish office, please contact Fr.
 Andrew or staff ahead of time to be sure someone is here, or make an appointment.
-Phone messages and email will be checked frequently, even when staff is not in the office, and your messages will be returned.
+Phone messages and email are checked frequently.

 ~We continue to communicate through email, our website and our facebook page.